SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.md

 We always test using the latest version of our Python dependecies so recommend keeping all python packages up to date.

-# <a name="Virtualenv"></a> Virtualenv Installation
+# <a name="Installation"></a> Installation

-These instuctions assume you have installed a [virtual environment](https://virtualenv.pypa.io/en/latest/).
+We recommend using a [virtual environment](https://virtualenv.pypa.io/en/latest/) as that makes is much easier to redo the installation later if things go wrong, and avoids conflicts with other python installations.

-If you already have installed sPyNNaker previously (and the optional sPyNNakerExternalDevicesPlugin and/or sPyNNakerExtraModelsPlugin), you will need to uninstall it:
+If you have not ready installed [virtual environment](https://virtualenv.pypa.io/en/latest/) please follow their installations instructions.

 1. Activate your virtualenv, `<name>`